phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 VKEY = random string (10-20 characters)
 ```

-Restart your Splunk instance, we are done with terminal and stuffs like that, let's go back to your Splunk Web GUI.
+Restart your Splunk instance, we are so done with this 'black screen' and stuffs like that, let's go back to your Splunk Web GUI.

 Now, let's setup BOTS admin user, you could use Administrator user by default, but it need the following roles:
 - admin